 The Task Force's first report, Resource resilient UK, identified the barriers to business becoming more resilient, profitable and sustainable through better resource productivity, helping the UK to increase its resource security.
 Its second report, Wasted opportunities, shows how addressing the UK’s broken recycling system can foster higher value reprocessing, and begin to encourage more valuable remanufacturing and redesign.
 Its third report, UK resource governance for the 21st century, highlights the risks the UK's poor performance in improving resource security and productivity poses to businesses, and analyses potential solutions.
 Its fourth report, Reycling reset: how England can stop subsidising waste shows there is an opportunity to rethink the household recycling system and provides recommendations to guide a new policy for England.

 The Task Force is continuing to research the policy solutions that would enable businesses to make the necessary changes for a more circular economy, optimising the UK's resource use.

 Some of the recommendations of the Task Force were picked up by the UK’s Environmental Audit Committee’s Growing a circular economy report, and by the Scottish Government’s Resource Use and the Circular Economy inquiry.

 The task force has also established the North Sea Resource Roundabout project, working with the Embassy of the Kingdom of the Netherlands in the UK to identify the regulatory barriers to the trade and use of recycled materials across European countries, and working with regulators to develop solutions.

 We have also published the infographic The social benefits of a circular economy: lessons from the UK, which demonstrates the social benefits of a more circular economy and how EU policy can help to deliver them.

-The current members of the task force are: Kingfisher, Kyocera Document Solutions, Sinvestec, Viridor, and Walgreens Boots Alliance.
+The current members of the task force are: Aquapak Polymers, Kingfisher, Kyocera Document Solutions, Sinvestec, Viridor, Walgreens Boots Alliance and WRAP.